kobo/groovyserv/source/howtoinstall.rst

 Install from RPM package
 ------------------------

 Currently we don't produce a RPM package officially.
-But there is the contributed SPEC file which is need to buld a RPM file on xxxxxxx.
+But there is the contributed SPEC file which is need to buld a RPM file.
 So you can try to build it by yourself ;-)

 See: `Build RPM file <ref-howtobuild-rpm>`